skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 Mixed quantum-classical (MQC) dynamics is one of theoretical tools to simulate nonadiabatic processes in molecular or extended systems.
 This method is characterized by propagating the electrons through quantum mechanics but nuclear dynamics through classical trajectories, to overcome the computational cost of calculating the correlated systems.

-PyUNIxMD provides a variety of MQC methods and they are implemented as subclasses of MQC class.
-In the MQC class, the common properties and methods are defined such as functions to update classical properties of nuclei.
-MQC methods implemented in PyUNIxMD are listed in the following.
+PyUNIxMD provides a variety of MQC methods:

 .. toctree::
     :glob: